Date: TBA 2020

 - This race runs under USCA rules with the following changes:

-To compete in the Standard or Aluminum classes, your vessel must comply to the following specifications
+To compete in the C-2 races, your vessel must comply to the following specifications

 - It must weigh 50 or more pounds